 Create, install, and configure the Windows VM as desired.

 Apply all relevant Service Packs and updates.

-Install the Citrix VM Tools for Windows.
+Install the latest version of Citrix VM Tools for Windows.

 Install any applications and perform any other configuration.

 sysprep.
 This utility shuts down the VM when it completes.

 Using XenCenter convert the VM into a template.

 Clone the newly created template into new VMs as required.